gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 However, fixing it wasn't a top priority at the time: we wanted to bring up the system without drivers anyways first.
 So instead of using an assert, logging an error was a better way to make progress on other parts of the system.
-Unfortunately, after a while this error message just forgotten about only to be rediscovered later in a pile of other log messages.
+Unfortunately, after a while the error message just got forgotten, only to be rediscovered later in a pile of other log messages.

 Once I fixed the bug, redis jumped from 76 to 24k GET requests per second.
 That